Faculty Members

 Game Informatics Laboratory

-Games and puzzles have been well studied as applications of information processing and artificial intelligence technology in relation to processes such as search and learning.
+Games have been well studied as applications of artificial intelligence technology.
 Thanks to research developments in this field, in many games there are now computer players that are stronger than humans.
-In this laboratory, we study both the development of strong computer players and the generation of new ideas in scenarios involving strong players.
-For example, we are studying means of evaluating the players. |
+In this laboratory, we study both the development of strong computer players and how to make game AIs useful and manageable for human players.
+For example, we focus on developing human-like AIs, adjusting difficulty levels, evaluating player performance, and creating efficient multi-AI cooperative systems. |

 Current research topics | Game programming, especially the use of multiple game AI |